nova0821/iotjs-wiki/Getting-Started.md

 * Planning OSX 10.10

 ### Porting to other platforms
-Porting to another platform can be easy or quite complicated job depending on the platform you are working.
-If you have tried both linux and nuttx, you can see that it is quite different.
-Below link will show you step by step as an example.
+It's depending on the platform you're working on whether it's easy or quite complicated to port to another platform.
+If you've tried both Linux and NuttX, you can see that it's quite different.
+Below link will show you an example of the steps.

 * Porting guide to Raspberian for [Raspberry Pi](https://www.raspberrypi.org/downloads/)